Penalty Method for Obliquely Reflected Diffusions: Introduction

 Let us now survey existing literature on the penalty method, which applies both to reflected stochastic differential equations, and to their deterministic analogue, the {\it Skorohod problem}.
 The literature on normal reflection is more extensive.
 Probably the most popular penalty function in the literature is

 Here, $\Pi(x)$ is the {\it projection} of $x$ onto $D$: the closest point on $\ol{D}$ to $x$.
 This function is used in the papers \cite{Aux1, Slo4, Menaldi, Petterson1, Petterson2, Pilipenko-Penalty, Slo1, Storm} for normally reflected diffusion in a convex domain, and in the papers \cite{Slo2, Slo3, Men1, Men2} for stochastic differential equations with jumps.
+The foundational article for multiple dimension case is \cite{SV1971}, where authors approximate the process the sequence of continuous time Markov chains.
+The diffusion is allowed to be time-inhomogeneous.
 The paper \cite{Cepa} applies the function~\eqref{eq:popular} to a multivalued Skorohod problem.
 The penalty method with penalty function~\eqref{eq:popular} was also used in \cite{Karoui} to approximate reflected backward stochastic differential equations (BSDE) on the real line with non-reflected BSDE and to prove existence of a solution of a reflected BSDE.
 In the multidimensional setting, similar work was carried out in \cite{Slo5, Slo6}.
 The papers \cite{Portenko1979, Portenko1979a} deal with similar situations, considering a Brownian motion with a drift coefficient which is, in fact, a distribution.

 For oblique reflection, we need to use a different penalty drift than~\eqref{eq:popular}, or to modify it.
 The paper \cite{Shalaumov} contains the case of the halfspace $D := \BR^{d-1}\times (0, \infty)$ with general oblique reflection, with the penalty function $f_n(x) = nB(x)$ for a suitably chosen vector field $B :\BR^d \to \BR^d$, which is continuous and is equal to $0$ in $D$.
 The papers \cite{PardouxWilliams, WilliamsZheng1990} apply penalty method for obliquely reflected diffusions in smooth domains.
 However, they consider a class of {\it conormal} reflection fields, which includes the normal reflection, but does not cover all directions of oblique reflection.
 Also, they do this for the case when the reflected diffusion is in its stationary distribution.
 The paper \cite{SoftlyRBM} also deals with stationary distributions for the penalized Brownian motion in a convex polyhedron, which is intended to approximate a semimartingale reflected Brownian motion in this polyhedron; the authors call this {\it soft reflection}.
 The corresponding penalty function in this case is $U(x) = e^{-\la x}$ for $\la > 0$, multiplied by a proper vector to make for oblique reflection.
 Ranked Brownian particles on the real line reflecting upon each other are studied in \cite{Spohn}; they form an obliquely reflected Brownian motion in a Weyl chamber $\{y_1 \le \ldots \le y_d\}$, and are approximated using the penalty method in \cite{Spohn}.